DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 ### Interactive jobs

-Sometimes, you will need a lot of resource for interactive use.
-Perhaps it’s our first time running an analysis or we are attempting to debug something that went wrong with a previous job.
+Sometimes you will need a lot of resource for interactive use.
+Perhaps it’s our first time running an analysis, or we are attempting to debug something that went wrong with a previous job.
 Fortunately, Slurm makes it easy to start an interactive job with `srun`:

 ```
 [yourUsername@login7a [cosma7] ~]$ srun --account=yourProjectCode --partition=cosma7 --time=00:01:00 --pty bash